-Progress of other indications in the product pipeline
+Progress of Other Indications in the Product Pipeline

-Cynata has made significant advancements with its pre-clinical studies, with positive results in the treatment of heart attack and asthma.
-The Company also expanded its product pipeline with additional new indications, including the investigation of Cymerus'TM mesenchymal stem cells (MSC) as a treatment for acute respiratory distress syndrome (ARDS).
+Cynata continues to make excellent advances in pre-clinical studies, with positive results showing the effectiveness of Cynata's MSCs in asthma, heart attack and CLI.
+The Company also expanded its product pipeline with additional new indications, including the investigation of CymerusTM MSCs in pre-clinical models of a range of diseases including coronary artery disease (CAD), acute respiratory distress syndrome (ARDS) and diabetic wounds.